 About Skyland Grain

-Skyland Grain, LLC, with cooperative roots from 1915, is headquartered in Johnson, Kansas, and began operation August 1, 2004, with Johnson Cooperative Grain Co. and ADM Grain Co. as the founding parent companies.
+Skyland Grain, LLC, with cooperative roots from 1915, is headquartered in Ulysses, Kansas, and began operation August 1, 2004, with Johnson Cooperative Grain Co. and ADM Grain Co. as the founding parent companies.
 On February 1, 2010, Syracuse Cooperative Exchange also became a part of the joint venture, followed by The Cairo Cooperative Equity Exchange on May 1, 2015.
 The three co-ops came together in 2017 to form Skyland Co-op, Inc. In September 2019 Cropland Co-op, Inc. merged and became the newest addition to Skyland Co-op, Inc. Ag Producers Co-op became a part of the joint venture, making ADM, Skyland Co-op, Inc., Ag Producers Co-op, and ADM, all owners of Skyland Grain, LLC.

 Additionally, Skyland Grain has a full-service agronomy department that provides bulk liquid, dry, and anhydrous ammonia fertilizers, chemicals and seed, as well as custom application for fertilizer and chemicals.
 Skyland also keeps customers moving with affordable Premium Roadmaster XL, Premium Ruby Fieldmaster, as well as Premium Cenex Lubricants.
 The fuel department also offers, fuel orders, bulk delivery, transport delivery, contracts, and 27 cardtrol locations.